 Filling out your tax forms each year might seem like a chore, but the alternative is worse.
 The IRS requires you to file and pay taxes on all of the money you earn during the year.
 This filing requirement doesn't automatically mean your return is accepted and processed, however.
 The IRS has various codes when tax returns are flagged, and one of those is code 1262.

 What is IRS Code 1262?

 The IRS uses error codes to denote problems with taxpayer filings.
 These error codes alert you and IRS agents that a tax return needs additional attention before it is processed.
-The 1262 error code means that an electronic tax return was received over three weeks ago but that it is being held for review.
+The 1262 is one such error code.

 If you've made an error on your tax return, you may be audited by the IRS.
 This will consist of the IRS conducting a thorough investigation of all elements of your tax return.
 If you're a business owner, the IRS will request copies of various business documents, and will want to check all deductions you've claimed.
-For individuals, the IRS will still check all elements of your return.
-Any tax deductions you claim are verified by an agent.
-Additionally, you will not receive a refund during this time.
-You may also be asked to refile your tax return if an error is found.
+They may audit you by correspondence or an agent may visit your business premises.